All Episodes

 First, the LA Times.

-Um by the way, Brownstein's wife works on the McCain campaign.
+By the way, Brownstein's wife works on the McCain campaign.

-There's a black cloud in the majority party silver lining.
+At any rate, Brownstein's piece today: warning signs for the Democrats: there's a black cloud in the majority party silver lining.

 For all these indications of possibility, Democrats face two brightly blinking yellow lights.

-The first is that approval ratings for Congress are declining again less than three months after the Democrats took over.
+The first is that approval ratings for Congress are declining again, less than three months after the Democrats took over.

 The new Democrat majority faces a genuine conundrum.